stefandunca/logsystem/README.md

 ## Next stage considerations

 - Provide a global log instance that logs to console to seamless use without a specific configuration
+- Better handing and precision for the timestamp for short event telemetry (e.g. nanoseconds)

 ## Debugging and testing